elsampsa/valkka-live/docs/faq.rst

 Then you are *not* running valkka-live directly in a desktop, but from remote etc. connection (or in docker, etc. "headless" environment).

 It has really nothing to do with libValkka or valkka-live.
-In fact, *none* of your Qt-based desktop programs would work at all.
+In fact, *none* of your Qt and KDE-based desktop programs would work at all.
 Check with this command:

 ::